idebtor/JoyJava/CodingLab2.md

 	```
 		SimpleDateFormat df = new SimpleDateFormat("mm:ss");   // df.format(this.time)
 	```
-- Use `int` for all numerical compuations.
+- Use `int` for all numerical computations.
 	For example, `PI` is defined as 3 and `getArea()` returns an `int` value.

 - You may make a good use of Eclipse `Source` `Generate` menu to generate some of obivous code.